 There’s a question that (surprisingly) still pops up from time to time – namely, “should I convert to an Instagram business profile?”.
 It’s still the case that some brands and businesses believe that switching from a standard profile to a business profile might put their account at risk of lower visibility and engagement.
-And obviously nobody wants that!
 However, there’s absolutely no proof that converting to an Instagram business profile will have a negative impact.
-In fact, there are plenty of reasons that, if you’re marketing your business on Instagram, you should have a business profile.
+In fact, if you’re marketing your business on Instagram, switching to a an Instagram Business Profile is now pretty much imperative!

 Why It’s Time to Convert to an Instagram Business Profile

 Instagram first confirmed it was testing business profiles in early 2016, and since then, the number of business profiles on Instagram has soared.
-By November 30th 2017, 25 million businesses had converted to an Instagram business profile!
-So there must be something in it, right?
+By November 30th 2017, 25 million businesses had converted to an Instagram business profile.
+So there must be something in it!
 Here’s why so many businesses have made the switch:

 1. You get access to valuable insights